-- 10. Click the Finish button. - 11.
+- 16. Click the Finish button. - 17.
 Unzip the configuration files that you downloaded and copy them to the folder where the VPN client is installed on your device.

-For a client device with Windows 64-bit system, the VPN client is installed at C:\Program files\OpenVPN\config\by default.
+For a client device with Windows 64-bit system, the VPN client is installed at C:\Program files\OpenVPN\config\ by default.

-- 12. For a client device with Windows, modify the VPN interface name to NETGEAR-VPN: - a.
-In Windows, select Control Panel > Network and Internet > Network Connections. - b.
+- 18. For a client device with Windows, modify the VPN interface name to NETGEAR-VPN: - a.
+On your computer, go to the Networks page.
+If you are using Windows 10, select Control Panel > Network and Sharing Center > Change adapter settings. - b.
 In the local area connection list, find the local area connection with the device name TAP-Windows Adapter. - c.
 Select the local area connection and change its name (not its device name) to NETGEAR-VPN.